 Go to exportcomments.com, enter the URL and download the comments.

-Go to ATLAS.ti and from the main menu select the Document / Import / Social Network Comments.
+Go to ATLAS.ti and select the Import & Export tab and from there the Social Network Comments button.

 Select the Excel file you exported from exportcomments.com and click Open.